Sake in General

 With Wine Glass

 You can enjoy drinking sake with wine glasses to expand not only the taste, but the aroma as well.
-Due to the fruity aroma and body that comes from ginjo and daiginjo style sake, wine glasses greatly enhance the sweetness and UMAMI.
-Try it out!
-You will be amazed and satisfied.
+Due to the fruity aroma that comes from ginjo and daiginjo style sake, such as MIZUBASHO and NINKI-ICHI, wine glasses enhances more sweetness and UMAMI.
+Please try it out and you will be amazed and satisfied.

 Warm Sake

-Not all sake isn’t meant to be drunk warm, but Junmai style is one of those exceptions.
-Not only can Junmai sake be served warm, it is also enjoyed that way by many sake experts & enthusiasts.
-As more people experience and learn about sake, one will find that some premium sake can be enjoyed either warm or chilled.
+Not all sake is meant to be drunk warm, but KENBISHI is one of those exceptions.
+Not only KENBISHI can be serve warm and enjoyed by sake experts, it is also enjoyed by many sake enthusiasts.
+As more people experienced and learn about sake, one will find that not only premium sakes could be enjoyed chilled, but they could also be enjoyed warm.

 How to make Warm Sake

-- Pour sake into a tokkuri (sake jug/pitcher) so it is three-quarters full.
+• 2.
+Pour enough sake into the tokkuri (sake jug/pitcher) so it is three-quarters full.
 Place tokkuri in the pan of water for about 5 minutes or until the sake has warmed to your preference.